 - Peel the garlic and place it in a jar.

-- Leave it out at room temperature to ferment for 3 days.
+- Leave it out in a cool dark place to ferment for 1-3 weeks.
 After this, it is best to place it in the refrigerator.

 Notes